Small breed puppy

 Tip: Teach a reliable “leave it” command and ensure bins are secured or out of reach.

-3. Human Food Scraps
+3. Human food scraps

 Although it’s tempting to treat your dog with leftovers, fatty or rich human foods can wreak havoc on their digestive system.
 Foods high in fat, spices, or artificial ingredients are not suitable for dogs and can quickly lead to diarrhoea.